-My mom has said approximately ten million times that series are your best friend when you’re parenting a voracious reader.
+My mom has said approximately ten million times that chapter book series are your best friend when you’re parenting voracious young readers.

 And now I know EXACTLY what she means.

-The 100+ Boxcar Children books got us through our three months in London, as Ella listened to them every day during quiet time.
+The 100+ Boxcar Children books, one of the classic chapter book series, got us through our three months in London, as Ella listened to them every day during quiet time.

-If you’re on the hunt for series to try out on your early elementary schooler, these are all ones she’s loved over the past two years.
+If you’re on the hunt for chapter book series to try out on your kids in early elementary school, these are all ones she’s loved over the past two years.

 Also, many of them are available as audiobooks, so check your library for CD versions or Overdrive for digital audio copies too.